TuS Makkabi Berlin: History

+Foundation

 In the aftermath of World War II Jewish sports and cultural associations eventually re-emerged in Germany.
 On 26 November 1970 TuS Makkabi Berlin was formed out of the merger of Bar-Kochba Berlin (gymnastics and athletics), Hakoah Berlin (football, re-established 1945) and Makkabi Berlin (boxing).
 The football side of the club played in third and fourth tier competition in the 1970s and 1980s before leaving to join FV Wannsee in 1987.
 Wannsee also played as a third and fourth division side until collapsing in the mid-90s and slipping first to the Landesliga Berlin-2 (VI) and then to the Bezirksliga Berlin (VII) by the end of the decade.

 Makkabi's footballers returned to the fold in 1997 and since 2003 have also played in the Bezirksliga Berlin.
 In 2006, the club gained promotion to the Verbandsliga Berlin (VI) and has since fluctuated between this league and the Landesliga below, once more returning to the Berlin-Liga in 2016.
 In 2022, Makkabi won promotion to the NOFV-Oberliga Nord after winning the Berlin-Liga.

+Organization

-Today the sports club has some 500 members and is one of the largest Maccabi associations in the country.
+Today the sports club has some 600 members and is one of the largest Maccabi associations in the country.
 The club strongly promotes dialogue between Jews and non-Jews in a sports context.